samanthaming/samanthaming.com/content/tidbits/21-how-to-test-nan.md

 ---
 title: How to Check if NaN is equal to NaN in JavaScript
 description: JS has a quirk where NaN is a value that NEVER equals to itself.
 So how do we test for it?
-Using ES6's Object.is...
+Using ES6's Object.is.
 tags: [javascript]
 order: 21
 createdAt: 2018-6-23